Wookey-Technologies/kappa/README.rst

 finally, we can see the Response from the function which, for now, is just a hard-coded data structure returned by the function.

-Need to make a change in your function, your list of resources, or your function configuration?
+In the Zip method, making a change in your function, your list of resources, or your function configuration is made easy.
 Just go ahead and make the change and then re-run the ``deploy`` command:

 .. code-block:: bash